 You Already Have a Great Car: If your current vehicle is still on the new side with low miles, is paid off or close to being paid off, you should just stick with it.

 Income is Not Stable: In order for a bankruptcy car loan to work in your favor, your income needs to be stable.
 If you know your income is about to drop or you’re going to experience a sudden increase in expenses, it would be better not to apply.

 Our commitment to you at Day One Credit is to help you understand the details of your own credit situation and give you a realistic picture of what’s possible.
-We aren’t going to let you take on a loan payment you can’t afford because that doesn’t help anyone.
+We aren’t going to let you take on a loan payment you can’t afford because that is simply not helpful.

-The other piece of good news about working with Day One Credit for a bankruptcy car loan is it’s one of the best ways to start rebuilding your credit after bankruptcy.
-The quickest, surest pathway to restoring your credit is with a new loan and making on-time payments.
-Most traditional lenders won’t give you the time of day with a bankruptcy on your credit history, but it’s our whole mission to work with bankruptcy customers!
+The other piece of good news about working with Day One Credit to find a bankruptcy car loan is it’s one way to start rebuilding your credit after bankruptcy.
+This pathway to restoring your credit means finding a new loan and making on-time payments.
+Some lenders won’t give you the time of day with a bankruptcy on your credit history, but it’s our whole mission to work with bankruptcy customers!

-We have lending programs that don’t require any down payment, and we will also help you find the very best affordable used car that’s right for you.
+There are lending programs in our network that don’t require any down payment, and we will also help you find an affordable used car that’s right for you.
 If you meet our basic bankruptcy car loan guidelines, you can start the process online at our website when you fill out our easy online application.
 If we need to clarify any of the information on your application, we’ll contact you.
 And then you’ll hear back from us in a matter of minutes!
 But if you have more questions about how all this works, please feel free to contact us – we’ll be happy to talk you and help you understand everything you need to know!